 Why skimping on LLC insurance can be a costly mistake

-An LLC is an attractive business structure option because it shields your personal assets from business debts or lawsuits.
+A limited liability company (LLC) is an attractive business structure option because it shields your personal assets from business debts or lawsuits.
 But that’s where the protection ends.

 Too often business owners mistakenly think an LLC protects their business assets too.
 And learning the truth too late can be a costly lesson.